Certora/vscode-certora-prover/README.md

 # Certora IDE

-Certora provides security analysis tools for Smart Contracts.
-Certora has unique technology called Certora Prover capable of checking at compile-time that all Smart COntract executions fulfill a set of security rules.
+The Certora Prover checks at compile-time that all smart contract executions fulfill a set of security rules and interface requirements of other contracts.
-Certora Prover technology is available as a tool that complements existing compilers and debuggers of Smart Contracts.
-It checks that the contracts adhere to the interface requirements of other contracts.
 Certora’s blockchain-independent and language-agnostic Prover technology precisely identifies bugs in Smart Contracts and proves their absence.
 ![overview](assets/overview_comments.png)

 Content